gvwilson/sdxjs/en/src/data-table/index.md

 once we have created it,
 we will not modify its contents.
-This doesn't actually have much impact on performance an makes the programming easier and safer, since shared data structures are a rich source of bugs.
+This doesn't actually have much impact on performance and makes the programming easier and safer, since shared data structures are a rich source of bugs.

 </div>